HOW TO BECOME A RIVERINE MASTER NATURALIST!

 Master Naturalists are volunteer educators, citizen scientists, and environmental stewards helping Virginia conserve and manage natural resources and public lands.
-The training program is the first step in becoming a certified Master Naturalist and includes outstanding classroom presentations by experts in subjects such as: ecology; geology; coastal and freshwater topics; botany; entomology and pollinators; mammals; and ornithology.
+The Riverine Chapter is one of 29 Virginia chapters and serves the greater Richmond area.
+The Basic Training Course is the first step in becoming a certified Master Naturalist and includes outstanding classroom presentations by experts in subjects such as: ecology; geology; coastal and freshwater topics; botany; entomology and pollinators; mammals; and ornithology.
 In addition, there are field trips, often to places where you might not otherwise have an opportunity to visit.

-For further information about the Basic Training Program or becoming a Certified Master Naturalist, contact Holly at firstname.lastname@example.org.
+For information about the Riverine Chapter’s Basic Training Program or becoming a Certified Master Naturalist, contact Holly at firstname.lastname@example.org.

 Virginia Master Naturalist programs and employment in support of them are open to all, regardless of race, color, national origin, sex, religion, age, disability, political beliefs, sexual orientation, or marital or family status.

 – Photographed by Denise, Certified Master Naturalist–Riverine Chapter